gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Without the `--continuous` flag, Gradle will only rebuild the application on-demand, when an HTTP request is received by the application.

 In summary:

-- `gradle --continuous runPlay` will start the application, monitor changes, and rebuild/reload the application as soon as a change is detected.
+1. To start the application, monitor changes, and rebuild/reload the application *as soon as a change is detected*:

+    `gradle --continuous runPlay`

-- `gradle runPlay` will start the application, monitor changes, and rebuild/reload the application only when a request is received after a change is detected.
+2. To start the application, monitor changes, and rebuild/reload the application *only when a request is received after a change is detected*.

+    `gradle runPlay`

 #### Improved Twirl template support